github/opensource.guide/_articles/finding-users.md

   </p>
 </aside>

-Take advantage of existing online communities and platforms to reach your audience.
-If your open source project is a software project, you can probably find your audience on [Stack Overflow](http://stackoverflow.com/), [reddit](http://www.reddit.com), [Hacker News](https://news.ycombinator.com/), or [Quora](https://www.quora.com/).
-Find the channels where you think people will most benefit from or be excited about your work.

 See if you can find ways to share your project in relevant ways:

-* **Get to know related open source projects and communities.** Sometimes, you don't have to directly promote your project.
+* **Get to know relevant open source projects and communities.** Sometimes, you don't have to directly promote your project.
 If your project is perfect for data scientists who use Python, get to know the Python data science community.
-As people get to know you, natural opportunities will arise to talk about your work.
-Those people might promote your work to their audience through newsletters or forums, or you might be asked to write a blog post or speak at an event.
+As people get to know you, natural opportunities will arise to talk about and share your work.
 * **Find people experiencing the problem that your project solves.** Search through related forums for people who fall into your project's target audience.
 Answer their question and find a tactful way, when appropriate, to suggest your project as a solution.
 * **Ask for feedback.** Introduce yourself and your work to an audience that would find it relevant and interesting.
 Be specific about who you think would benefit from your project.
 Try to finish the sentence: _"I think my project would really help X, who are trying to do Y_".
 Listen and respond to others' feedback, rather than simply promoting your work.